 Dr. Collard or his nurse will call you with the results or, if you prefer, you may make an appointment to review this information in our office.
 In some cases, radiology reports take longer than 24 hours to process.
 If you do not receive a call within three to four business days of your test, please contact our office, and we will investigate.

-Dr. Collard typically schedules surgeries at Timberlake Surgery Center on Mondays and Thursdays, and at St. Anthony’s Medical Center on Tuesdays.
-He also has operating privileges at:
+Dr. Collard typically schedules surgeries on Tuesdays, Thursday mornings, and Fridays.
+He has operating privileges at:

 - Orthopedic Ambulatory Surgery Center of Chesterfield

 Your insurance coverage often dictates where a surgical procedure may be performed.
 After a location and date is arranged, Blanche will contact your insurance company to pre-certify the procedure.

 You can expect a follow up call from Kellie, Dr. Collard’s nurse following your surgery.
 She will be checking on your condition, provide post-operative care instructions and answer general questions about your surgical procedure.
 Specific questions about the procedure will be addressed by Dr. Collard on the day of your surgery or at your first post-operative appointment.
 Please call to make your follow-up appointment as directed by your post-operative instructions.

 Patient Questions And Phone Calls

 An orthopedic injury or ailment can be painful and frightening.
 We are here to put your mind at ease and answer the questions that naturally arise as you progress through your treatment.